NicoleNG18/FoodDelivery/README.md

 -----------------

 Food Delivery is a web application for making food orders from restaurants.
-Before registration, you can only view the menu and maybe choose a dish or dishes.
+After registration and login you can add some products to your cart and make an order.
-After registration and login you can add some products to your cart, contact number and address for delivery and make an order.
 If you have discount code, you can use it for 10% discount.(valid codes at the moment: "FOOD23", "PIZZA4", "EASTER")

 Functionalities:
 -----------------------------------------------------